Table of Contents

 Maritime entry and exit points are located at the north with Mexico, and at the south with Guatemala and Honduras.
 Passenger water taxis do daily runs into Mexico, Guatemala and Honduras.

-Belizeans consist of the peoples and cultures of the Americas –bilingual Spanish-English speaking Latinos, Mestizos, who are of mixed Maya Indian and European ancestry and mainly speak Spanish, the original settlers the Maya who speak their own language, Creoles, who speak a Creole dialect and who are often of African and African-European extraction, and the Garifuna, who are the descendants of Arawak Indians and Africans.
-More detailed information on Belize Demographics.
+Belizeans consist of the peoples and cultures of the Americas –bilingual Spanish-English speaking Latinos, Mestizos, who are of mixed Maya Indian and European ancestry and mainly speak Spanish, the original settlers the Maya who speak their own language, Creoles, that speak an English dialect and who are often of African and African-European extraction, and the Garifuna, who are the descendants of Arawak Indians and Africans deported and transplanted by the British from St. Vincent.
+More detailed information in our People Of Belize and also Belize Demographics pages.

-Formerly known as British Honduras, this was the UK’s last colony on the American mainland.
+Formerly known as British Honduras, this was England’s last colony on the American mainland.
 Its independence was delayed until 1981 by long-running friction with neighboring Guatemala, which claims a large portion of its territory.
-Guatemala recognized Belizean independence in 1991, but the neighbors have yet to settle their border dispute, which is rooted in colonial times.
+Guatemala recognized Belizean independence in 1991, but the two neighbors have yet to settle their border dispute.
+The matter is now before the International Court of Justice at The Hague.

 Interesting Factoid: the Belize Flag is the only national flag in the world to depict human beings.
 See our Belize Flag and National Anthem page.

 Tourism is one of the largest sources of foreign currency.
-A attractions include extensive rainforests, the largest cave system in Central America, major Maya ruins (many still undeveloped) wildlife, the largest barrier reef in the Western Hemisphere, and three of the four true atolls in the Americas including the Great Blue Hole.
-More than 250 islands and beaches nestle inside the reef make for traditional sun, sand and sea attractions as well as world class SCUBA diving.
+Attractions include extensive rain-forests, the largest cave system in Central America, major Maya ruins, wildlife, the largest barrier reef in the Western Hemisphere, and three of the four true atolls in the Americas including the Great Blue Hole.
+More than 100 islands and beaches nestled inside the reef make for traditional sun, sand and sea attractions as well as world class SCUBA diving.
 Check out our article on the Xunantunich Maya Ruin.

-Cruise ship arrivals have jumped in recent years and mass tourism operators such as Carnival Cruise Lines, Royal Caribbean, and Norwegian Cruise have flooded the country with day visitors .
+Cruise ship arrivals have increased in recent years and mass tourism operators such as Carnival Cruise Lines, Royal Caribbean, and Norwegian Cruise have flooded the country with day visitors to the detriment of overnight tourism.

-The country has a problem with crime mostly concentrated in Belize City, some of it of it drug-related but it has so far been able to escape the very serious problems of this type plaguing Mexico and Guatemala.
+The country has a problem with crime mostly concentrated in Belize City, some of it of it drug and gang related but it has so far been able to escape the very serious problems of this type plaguing Mexico and Guatemala.

 • Capital: City Of Belmopan